AdobeDocs/target.en/help/main/r-release-notes/target-release-notes.md

 This release contains the following enhancements and fixes:

 * Added [!UICONTROL Visual Experience Composer] (VEC) enhancements for dynamic frameworks.
 (TGT-44064)
 * Fixed an issue that caused the selected date in the `getViewInAnalyticsId` request to not update properly.
+This fix helps recompute the [!DNL Analytics] link in reporting when the date range and metrics report settings are changed.
 (TGT-46246)

 ## [!DNL Target] Standard/Premium 23.9.3 (September 18, 2023)